Mustard seed futures fall on low spot demand

-New Delhi, Feb 7 (PTI) Mustard seed prices fell 0.75 per cent to Rs 3,970 per quintal in futures trade Thursday as speculators trimmed positions amid subdued cues from the physical markets.
-At the National Commodity and Derivatives Exchange, mustard seed for May declined by Rs 30, or 0.75 per cent, to Rs 3,970 per quintal with an open interest of 43,010 lots.
-Mustard seed for far-month June was also trading down by Rs 58, or 1.43 per cent, to Rs 4,010 per quintal in an open interest of 6,550 lots.
-Marketmen attributed the persistent weakness in the price to cutting down of positions by participants amid weak trend at the spot markets on ample stocks.
+New Delhi, Feb 6 (PTI) Mustard seed prices fell 1.08 per cent to Rs 3,938 per quintal in futures trade Wednesday as speculators indulged in trimming positions amid subdued cues from the physical markets.
+At the National Commodity and Derivatives Exchange, mustard seed for April declined by Rs 43, or 1.08 per cent, to Rs 3,938 per quintal with an open interest of 17,050 lots.
+Mustard seed for May was also trading down by Rs 47, or 1.7 per cent, at Rs 3,981 per quintal with an open interest of 1,550 lots.
+Marketmen attributed the persistent weakness in the prices to cutting down of positions by participants amid weak trend at the spot markets on ample stocks.
 PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today